ryandejaegher/hugo-starter/content/articles/show-date-modified-for-posts-in-hugo.md

 Hugo makes it really easy to added a modified date by giving you variables for **Git revisions** and one of those variables is **`{{ .Lastmod }}`**

-Whenever you edit an existing post and commit it to Git, the `{{.Lastmod }}` variable will reflect the date of the commit.
+Whenever you edit an existing post and commit it to Git, the `{{ .Lastmod }}` variable will reflect the date of the commit.

 ## Questions/Problems: